nuntio/test/README.md

 ## Let's go!
 1. Connect to WiFi `WeWork` with password `P@assw0rd`
 2. Get the application with `git clone git@github.com:nuntio/vivie.git FOLDER_NAME` (`FOLDER_NAME` is optional).
-3. Get the dependencies with `npm install`
+3. Get the dependencies with `npm install` and `bower install`
+4. Run with `npm start` and go to http://localhost:3000 to see it.
-4. Build the stuff and the things.
+5. Build the things.
-5. Commit your changes to the git repository.
+6. Commit your changes to the git repository.
-6. Explain your application and choices.
+7. Explain your application and choices.